 What is your primary use?

-- Purely Competitive Gaming: Look for models with OPX or Cherry MX Speed switches like the K100 or a K70 with Speed switches.
-An 8,000Hz polling rate is a bonus.
+- Purely Competitive Gaming: Opt for models with OPX or Cherry MX Speed switches, such as the K100 or a K70 with Speed switches.
+An 8,000Hz polling rate is an added benefit.

-- Gaming and Typing Hybrid: A K70 with Cherry MX Brown switches offers a great tactile feel for typing without being too loud or slow for gaming.
+- Gaming and Typing Hybrid: A K70 with Cherry MX Brown switches provides an excellent tactile feel for typing without being excessively loud or slow for gaming.

-- Streaming/Content Creation: A full-size board like the K95 or K100 with a dedicated macro column (the “G-keys”) can be a lifesaver for assigning stream commands.
+- Streaming/Content Creation: A full-size board like the K95 or K100 with a dedicated macro column (the “G-keys”) can be invaluable for assigning stream commands.

 -